Scott Brick: Stage and cinema

 Brick spent 10 years with the LA-based traveling Shakespeare troupe Will and Company, performing for schools throughout California.
 He has appeared as Cyrano, Hamlet, and Macbeth in productions throughout the country.
 In 2005, he collaborated with author Orson Scott Card to adapt a collection of the author’s short stories for the stage in a production titled Posing as People.

 In 2008, Brick appeared in "The Delivery," a short film from Stefan Rudnicki, Gabrielle DeCuir and Skyboat Films starring Efrem Zimbalist, Jr., Michael York, John Rubinstein, Stephanie Zimbalist, Harlan Ellison and Orson Scott Card, among others.
 The Delivery won First Place in Fantasy at the 2008 Dragon*Con Independent Film Festival.
 The trailer for The Delivery can be viewed online.
 In 2010, Brick appeared as Agent Frank Donnolly in the independent film, Hit Parade, written and directed by comic book writer Joe Casey.
 The trailer for Hit Parade can be viewed online.
 The DVD can be purchased on Amazon or watched via Amazon Online.

 Writing

 In 2000, Brick was hired to adapt Arthur C. Clarke’s Rendezvous with Rama for the big screen by Morgan Freeman and Revelations Entertainment with David Fincher attached to direct.
 Brick has written articles in a variety of comic book, science fiction and toy-related subjects for publications such as Wizard Magazine, ToyFare, Comics Buyer's Guide, Creative Screenwriting and others.

 In 2012 Brick completed his first novel, a modern-day supernatural thriller based on an 18th-century murder in New England.
-He is also writing an instructional guide, Narrating Audiobooks by Scott Brick.
+He also wrote an instructional guide, Narrating Audiobooks by Scott Brick.